usnistgov/Metrology/Reaper/README.md

 To access Reaper's settings, do one of the following:

 - Right click on Reaper's icon in the toolbar and then left click on "Options" in the menu that appears
+- Left click on the puzzle piece (Extensions) icon in the toolbar, left click on the vertical ellipsis beside Reaper, and then left click on "Options" in the menu that appears
 - Left click the "Details" button inside Reaper's box in extension manager and left click on "Extension options" in the list that appears

 ![Settings dialog](dialog.png)